 - Heat 1-tablespoon olive oil and 1/2 tablespoon butter in a non-stick skillet in medium heat, until sizzling hot.
 Add in a tablespoon of minced shallot, and cook while stirring it constantly with a wooden spoon, for 30 seconds.
 Add in 1/4 teaspoon of the minced garlic and cook for 10-15 seconds.

-- Line the bottom of the skillet with as many as potato slices as it can fit and cook 2-3 minutes on each side.
+- Line the bottom of the skillet with as many potato slices as it can fit and cook 2-3 minutes on each side with the oil, butter and shallot mixture.
 Once cooked, transfer them to the baking sheet lined with paper towels.
 Lightly sprinkle them with coarse salt.
+Discard the oil mixture.

 - Generously butter the bottom and sides of a 6-inch cast iron skillet.